SansGuidon/bookmarks/README.md

 * [transfer.sh](https://transfer.sh) - Easy file sharing from the command line

 # Gaming :video_game:
+> News
+* [Game Jams on itch.io](https://itch.io/jams) - itch.io is a place for hosting and participating in game jams online.
+Anyone can instantly create and host a jam.
+60,525 games have been created for jams hosted on itch.io.

+> Misc
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos
 * [IsThereAnyDeal.com](https://isthereanydeal.com/) - keep track of the best deals for video games you'd like to play
 * [leereilly/games](https://github.com/leereilly/games) - Games on GitHub - A list of open source games & add-ons, maps, etc.